minimo-io/minimo-11ty/README.md

 * Use the library leaflet-gpx via npm and eleventy.config.js, instead of hard-coding it.
 * Think about implementing esbuild to bundle javascript, [Bundle JavaScript with Eleventy and esbuild](https://blog.r0b.io/post/bundle-javascript-with-eleventy-and-esbuild/).
 This will need changing the currect pipeline (for the better).
 Check [esbuild](https://github.com/evanw/esbuild).
 * Add functionality: Load prism-light or prism-dark depending on the mode selected (not it's fixed dark).
+* Rebuild the "Diccionario del Lunfardo" in Alpine.js or Svelte.